smurfedGitHubIO/Codeforces-Solutions/README.md

 # Codeforces-Solutions

-Trying to be active in CF too.
+Trying to be active in CF.

-Hope I would still improve. :D
+Hope I could improve. :D